google/beacon-platform/samples/python/README.md

 `--set-places` and a Google Maps API key as part of the `bulk-register` command, an address or lat/long will be parsed out of the input CSV and used to look up a plausible Google Maps Place ID.

-See `./pb-cli.py bulk-register --help` for additional information.
+See `pb-cli bulk-register --help` for additional information.

 License
 =======